Akshatahadambar/Forest-Fire-/README.md

 *Pandas Methods which are used in these project
 I used groupby where i need the reference of some other column.
 I have used unique method to neglect the copies
-I used countplot where the data is more and to visualize it properly.
+I used catplot where the data is more and to visualize it properly.
+I have used polynomial equation to analyze data and predict upcoming data.

 *Graph which are used :
 Piechart